As Trump Returns, African Exporters Torn Between Hope And Horror - UrduPoint

 "Should South Africa be removed from AGOA, thousands of rural jobs could be impacted, as well as over a billion rand ($55.5 million) in export revenue could be lost," he said.

-One food producer in the Eastern Cape province told AFP that if AGOA were not renewed, it would "kill" their business.

-The South African company, which asked to remain anonymous, said it employed more than 3,000 people and exported an average of 350 containers of sorbet products per year to the United States, where they are sold at a major retailer.
+Another South African citrus company told AFP on condition of anonymity that if AGOA were not renewed, it would "kill" their business, which employed more than 3,000 people and exported an average of 350 containers of sorbet products per year to the United States.

 Recent Stories